microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-roleassignments.md

 ## Step 4: Record decisions

 You'll now record decisions for the access review.
 The company policy requires that access to privileged roles be granted to only groups and not individual users.
-In compliance with the company policy, you'll deny Adele access while approving access for the IT Helpdesk group.
+In compliance with the company policy, you'll deny Adele access while approving access for the group.

 In the following requests, replace the following values: